bonsai-rx/bonsai/README.md

-BONSAI is a visual programming framework for data stream processing built on top of the [Reactive Extensions (Rx) for .NET](https://rx.codeplex.com/).
+BONSAI is an open-source visual programming framework for data stream processing built on top of the [Reactive Extensions (Rx) for .NET](https://rx.codeplex.com/).
 With BONSAI you tell your computer what to do not through long listings of text but by manipulating graphical elements in a workflow.
 Like in Rx, workflow elements in BONSAI represent asynchronous streams of data which can be connected together to perform complex operations.

 A quick intro
 -------------